OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

 blLogChangesInAdmin
 -------------------

-Log all modifications performed in Admin (in oxadminlog table)
+Log all modifications performed in Admin (in oxadmin.log in shop log dir)

 .. code:: php